MatteoLacki/timsr/README.md

 # 1:  1         2  1 917 213.5998 75.81729 33  1 -0.009065829 135.4364 13.32608
 #          C9
 # 1: 1663.341

+# Remember, R is ultimately a BAD BAD computer language.
+# If you have problems with memory getting freed immediately,
+# you can call the garbage collector using:
+cleanMem()
 ```

 ### Basic plotting